elizabethdaly/pands-project/README.md

 75% | 6.400000 | 3.300000 | 5.100000 | 1.800000
 max | 7.900000 | 4.400000 | 6.900000 | 2.500000

+Here, count is the number of observations, mean is the mean of the values, std is the standard deviation, and min (max) is the minimum (maximum) of the values.
+The standard deviation indicates the amount of spread in the values; if it is large then the values are spread over a wide range, while a small standard deviation means that the values are more tightly clustered around the mean.
+A quick glance at the table of results above shows that the values of SepalLength and  SepalWidth seem to cluster around the mean while the values of PetalLength and PetalWidth have a very large spread in values.
+25%, 50%, and 75% are the 25th,50th, and 75th percentiles respectively.
+The 50th percentile is equivalent to the median value of the observations.
+The 50% value is close to the mean for SepalWidth and SepalLength but not so for PetalLength and PetalWidth.
+Bear in mind that these summary statistics apply to all 150 observations rather than to each species (set of 50 observations).

 I then plot the data columns as seperate data series on a single plot using **matplotlib**.
-I'll explain the commands here the first time I use them.
+I explain the commands here the first time I use them.
 * plt.xlim() to set x axis range.
-* plt.xticks() to place tick marks on x axis according to a **NumPy** .arange() command.
+* plt.xticks() to place tick marks on the x axis in positions defined by a **NumPy** .arange() command.
-* plt.gca() keeps track of the axes so that the columns can be plotted on the same graph.
+* plt.gca() keeps track of the axes so that many columns (or data series) can be plotted on the same graph.
 * plt.title(), plt.ylabel(), and plt.xlabel() set up the graph titles and x and y axes labels.
-* plt.legend() to add a legend and place it in 'best' location.
+* plt.legend() to add a legend and place it in the 'best' location given the shape of the curves.
 * plt.grid() to add gridlines.
 * plt.savefig() to save the figure.
 * plt.show() to display it.

 ![Data overview](Overview.jpeg)

+The jumps in observation values from species to species are very obvious in this figure, apart from in the case of SepalWidth (green curve).
+I think it would be more instuctive to analyse the observations applying to each specis seperately.

 ## Conclusion